rajagashe/EC2Collection/README.md

 ## Prepare the scripts for use later
 Change the following files to use the name of your new bucket instead of the string __myBucket__.

+`bootstrap_EMRCluster.sh` - Replace __myBucket__ with the name of the bucket you just created above.

+`rateMovies` - Replace __myBucket__ with the name of the bucket you just created above.
+If you are going to modify the `personalRatings.txt` file by hand, you don't need to do modify this file.

 ## Getting the Data
 We will be using the [Movielens 100K dataset](https://grouplens.org/datasets/movielens/100k/) for this exercise.
 Download it, unzip the bundle, and upload all the files to the bucket you just created above.
 ## Run the Cloudformation template